 Smoke testing is a cost-effective method of identifying possible issues within the sanitary sewer system.
 The vapor test results are used to pinpoint areas of the sewers which may require further investigation or immediate repairs.
 The results also help locate leaking manholes, structural issues such as cracks, improper sewer connections, and private-side sources of inflow and infiltration.

-The 2022 sanitary smoke testing project is managed by the RMOW and administered by R.F.
-Binnie & Associates Ltd. Works will be completed by C3 Mainline.
-The smoke testing is scheduled to take place from August 22 through August 31, 2022.
+The 2023 sanitary smoke testing project is managed by the RMOW and administered by ISL Engineering and Land Services.
+The subcontractor performing the operational works is Mar-tech Underground Services Ltd. The smoke testing is scheduled to take place from June 30, 2023.

 Neighborhoods scheduled for testing